 Great news!
-Wild Play Days will be running this October Half Term
+Wild Play Days will be running over the half-term break

-Wild Play Days are back for the October Half Term week!
+Wild Play Days are back for the Summer Half Term Break!

-Following positive feedback from parents/carers and safe successful series of summer camps in August, we will be running Wild Play Days this Autumn.
-This time we will be offering (following feedback) 5 whole days of fun with an extended day option too.
+We will be running Wild Play Days this Half Term Break This time we will be offering 4 days and an extended day option too.

-Promoting a happy and safe half term week in the outdoors (in-line with government guidelines)
+Promoting a happy and safe experience in the outdoors compliant with government guidelines for that period.

 We have a great space at the Hawker Centre, Kingston!
-This autumn we are back with Wild Play Days!
+This Easter we are back with Wild Play Days!
 Children will be involved in a range of outdoor activities such as small team games, den building, camp fire, mindfulness, arts and crafts, woodcraft skills, and lots more.
 There will also be sports and lots of other fun activities incorporated into our daily timetable.
-We will be sharing our timetable for the week ahead a few days before the camp starts.

 They won’t come back clean, but they’ll come back happy!

-The booking system will go live on Monday 14th September at 9am.
-We take bookings via Magic Bookings (and we accept childcare vouchers)
+The booking system is now live via Magic Bookings (and we accept childcare vouchers)

 Please note you cannot book directly at the Hawker Centre via phone or in person.
 All bookings are via Magic Bookings.
 Any queries about WPD or booking system should be emailed to firstname.lastname@example.org